We often get asked, “what is the best way to get to Malapascua?”

 At North Bus Terminal in Cebu City, there are loads of Ceres Liner buses that head to various destinations throughout Cebu.
 Hop on a bus headed to Maya.
 The trip will cost about 160PHP per person in a non-AC bus, around 180PHP for Ac and the journey will normally take between 5-6 hours.
 Ceres Liner departs Northern Bus Terminal about every 30 minutes (or whenever the bus driver feels like it) starting at 1am.
 If you are lucky to find the AC bus leaving on time, the extra 20PHP is worth it and you get free (though intermittent) WiFi.
 The bus will stop once for toilet/stretch/snack break – make sure you remember your bus number (as many other Ceres buses may be parked) and hop back on the right bus.
 Also be sure that your bus doesn’t depart without you!

-I personally prefer to take the V-hire.
-It is an air conditioned mini-van and unlike Ceres Liner, makes NO stops along the way to pick up passengers.
-So the trip is shorter, ranging from 3-4 hours and costs around 180PHP per person.
-The disadvantage of V-hire is that departure time is unpredictable and I have had to wait up to an hour at North Bus Terminal before the van was full enough to depart.
+The V-hire vans are air conditioned mini-vans, and unlike Ceres Liner, make NO stops along the way to pick up passengers.
+So the trip is shorter, ranging from 3-4 hours and costs around Php180 per person.
+The disadvantage of V-hire is that departure time is unpredictable and you may have to wait up to an hour at North Bus Terminal before the van was full enough to depart.
 Another disadvantage is that the driver will cram every last person onto the van, so if you are one of the last ones to board you will be squeezed into the back row where you will be sitting skin-to-skin with your neighbours and where AC will hardly reach.
-The tip is to try to grab a seat in the first row or even the front seat, where you are closest to the air con vent and there is most leg space!
+The trick is to try to grab a seat in the first row or even the front seat, where you are closest to the air con vent and there is most leg space!

 You can find V-hires near the exit closest to the main street at North Bus Terminal.
 Many white vans are usually lined up so you can’t miss it.

 Public ferries don’t run on a fixed schedule.
-The boat will leave whenever it is full – this can range anywhere from 10 minutes to a couple of hours.
-In my personal experience, I have not had to wait more than an hour but I have heard worse from other people.
-The public boat costs about 100PHP per person but this price can vary – the captain can charge whatever he wants, so make sure to negotiate before you get on the boat.
-If you prefer NOT to wait until the boat is full, you can also negotiate the boat for private hire – this shouldn’t cost you more than 1500PHP per trip.
+The boat will leave whenever it is full – this can range anywhere from 10 minutes to a couple of hours, but seldom will you have to wait for more than an hour The public boat costs about Php100 per person but this price can vary – the captain can charge whatever he wants, so make sure to negotiate before you get on the boat.
+If you prefer NOT to wait until the boat is full, you can also negotiate the boat for private hire – this shouldn’t cost you more than Php1500 per trip.
 Once on the boat, the crossing takes approximately 40 minutes to the paradise of Malapascua.

 The public boat will stop running at about 4pm.
 If you reach Maya after 4pm, and have unfortunately missed the last boat, you have 2 options: 1) hire a private boat to cross to Malapascua or 2) spend the night in Maya.
 If you choose to stay in Maya we recommend accommodations called Skips.
 The public boat will resume around 7am.